DylanLawless/switzerlandomics.github.io/_services/guru.md

 weight: 1
 ---

-GuRu revolutionises genomic research and clinical diagnostics by automating the interpretation of variant evidence with precision and adherence to open standards and guidelines.
+GuRu automates the interpretation of variant evidence with precision and adherence to open standards and guidelines.

 ![GuRu interpretation](/images/freepik_vectorjuice/data-analyst-oversees-governs-income-expenses-with-magnifier-financial-management-system-finance-software-it-management-tool-concept_335657-1891.jpg)